Choice questions

 Multiple‑choice questions

-Multiple-choice questions can be designed in several ways.
-They often involve scales, which help assign a numerical value to each possible choice.
-Here are examples of each type of multiple-choice question:
+Multiple‑choice questions can be designed in different ways.
+They often use scales, which assign a numeric value to each option.

 Checklist